Lexi821/Portfolio/README.md

 - Developed, reviewed, and revised pricing for 3 new and existing distribution lines, incorporating competitive research and cost analysis to increase profitability by 10%
 - Managed the company's capital operations and daily economic activities, implementing cost controls and developing annual financial budgets worth $420k to guide financial discipline.
 - Collaborated with finance and revenue operations team to procure sales data and financial reports; Created 30+ reports and dashboards, providing insights into driving strategic decisions.
-- Engaged with over 100 clients to collect sales data, analyzing it to optimize client cooperation methods and enhance profitability.
-- Led a team of 7 individuals, fostering collaboration across departments such as Finance and Marketing to ensure alignment with strategic goals.

 ## Projects
 **Company Sales Analysis**